ryanmaguire/libtmpl/README.md

 Debian for the more tech-savvy, and Pop!_OS for those who never want to use a terminal.

-Step 2: If you insist on using windows, try the following.
+Step 2: If you insist on using Windows, try the following.
 I ran this in a virtual machine and it worked.
-I tried writing a powershell script, but after many failed attempts I realized I don't care that much.
+I tried writing a powershell script, but after many failed attempts I gave up.
 This works, so here ya go.
 You can use LLVM's clang with clang-cl or Microsoft's MSVC.
+I also had some success using Cygwin to emulate Unix-like commands in Windows.

 ```
 # Remove old files.